-I do not work with children or adolescents under the age of 18.
-I will refer you to other therapists for these populations.
+I do not work with children or adolescents under the age of 25.
+I will refer you to other therapists who work with those age groups.

 I do not do EMDR or hypnosis.
 I will refer you to other therapists for these methods.